 This website serves as a resource for students of baseball diplomacy and US-Japan relations.
-In it you will find a historical timeline of baseball exchanges, an oral history database of players and coaches who speak to their experiences, and a data set of notable Japanese players who have played in the MLB (Major League Baseball) as well as notable American players who have played in the NPB (Nippon Professional Baseball league).
+In it you will find a collection of photos and videos taken at our events, oral history interviews of players and coaches who speak to their experiences, and a trivia game developed by the students.

 Professor of Government and Government Department Chair at William & Mary